alabou/bcp-006-01/docs/NMOS With H.264.md

 ### RTP transport

 Connection Management using IS-05 proceeds in exactly the same manner as for any other stream format carried within RTP.

-The SDP file at the **/transportfile** endpoint on Senders MUST comply with the same requirements described for the SDP transport file at the IS-04 Sender `manifest_href`.
+The SDP file at the **/transportfile** endpoint on an IS-05 Sender MUST comply with the same requirements described for the SDP file at the IS-04 Sender `manifest_href`.

-An SDP file provided in the `transport_file` attribute of a `PATCH` request on the **/staged** endpoint of Receivers MUST also comply with RFC 6184 and, if appropriate, ST 2110-22.
+A `PATCH` request on the **/staged** endpoint of an IS-05 Receiver can contain an SDP file in the `transport_file` attribute.
+The SDP file for a H.264 stream is expected to comply with RFC 6184 and, if appropriate, ST 2110-22.
+It need not comply with the additional requirements specified for SDP files at Senders.

-Informative Note: Receivers MUST handle SDP transport files may not comply with the additional requirements described for Senders.
-Only RFC 6184 and, if appropriate, ST 2110-22 compliance is required

-- [ ] An SDP file provided in the `transport_file` attribute of a `PATCH` request on the **/staged** endpoint of Receivers MUST also comply with RFC 7798 and, if appropriate, ST 2110-22.
+- [ ] A `PATCH` request on the **/staged** endpoint of an IS-05 Receiver can contain an SDP file in the `transport_file` attribute.
+The SDP file for a H.265 stream is expected to comply with RFC 7798 and, if appropriate, ST 2110-22.
+It need not comply with the additional requirements specified for SDP files at Senders.

-- [ ] Informative Note: Receivers MUST handle SDP transport files may not comply with the additional requirements described for Senders.
-Only RFC 7798 and, if appropriate, ST 2110-22 compliance is required.
+If the Receiver is not capable of consuming the stream described by the SDP file, it SHOULD reject the request.
+If it is unable to assess the stream compatibility because some optional parameters are not included in the SDP transport file, it MAY accept the request and postpone stream compatibility assessment.

 An example SDP file is provided in the [Examples](../examples/).